AP Road Trip: In Mississippi, Black voters face many hurdles

 “They’re all going to tell you the same thing,” he said.
 “Anything to get elected.”

+“He’s a butthole,” Boggan said, as a group of Black friends, including one who planned to vote for Trump, laughed and nodded in agreement.
+"Everybody knows he’s a butthole.”

+As for Biden: He and Trump both “got dementia,” Boggan said, and he hates how the former vice president tries to curry favor in the Black community.

-“Why does everything he says got to be about the Black?" he said angrily.
+“Why does everything he says got to be about the Black?
+‘I did more of this for the Black.
+I’m going to do all of this for the Black,’” he said, angrily mimicking Biden.
 “Just have them do all this for the American people!”

 One man in the group, which was doing construction on a friend’s house on a recent morning, simply refuses to vote.